Broadcast Pioneers member Ed Harvey

 Wednesday, February 21, 2007

 Iowa born Ed Harvey was one of the pioneers of Philadelphia radio telephone talk shows.
-This Broadcast Pioneers member says that he was the first person in the Delaware Valley to actually put the caller on the air.
+This Broadcast Pioneers member said that he was the first person in the Delaware Valley to actually put the caller on the air.
 Previously, the host would have to repeat what the caller said.

 In the nearly quarter of a century that he broadcast from the studios of WCAU (CBS) he hosted the morning show, "Here's Harvey," featuring a live band and male and female vocalists, hosted what he terms as the worst TV program ever," Fun and Fortune" on WCAU-TV.
 "Fortunately," he says, "Ed McMahon returned from duty in Korea and relieved me."

-Ed also does a talk show on WWDB (860 AM) and writes columns for communications publications.
+Ed also did a talk show on WWDB (860 AM) and wrote columns for communications publications.
 Harvey started at WCAU Radio (now WPHT) in the early fifties and stayed for decades.
 His morning program in the fifties was a variety show with corny jokes and entertainment with a real band and singers.
 Slowly, the size of the group got smaller and smaller until there were just Ed, a piano player and a female singer.
 Ed pioneered the radio telephone talk format in Philadelphia and his program, "The Talk of Philadelphia" became a mainstay in Philly radio for many, many years.

 After leaving WCAU, Ed Harvey applied for and received the vacant license for the old WXUR (AM) station at 690.
 Relicensed to Phoenixville, the station came back on the air as WYIS.
 He later sold the station, but the corporation that currently owns the broadcast outlet still bears his name, Harvey Broadcasting.